JamFfm/TFTDisplay/README.md

 Changing these parameters do not need a reboot and are used at once.
 To change a temp sensor you can add it to the kettle- or fermenter in CBPI3 and/or you change the kettle- or fermenter ID in parameters.
 Once you start fermentation steps the fermentation graph is shown (red) with the coresponding target temperature (blue).
 If you only like to display a graph during Brewing steps or fermentaion steps then turn on the startscreen which will display the CraftbeerPi logo in standby mode

-In the digit mode you can watch the current temperature and target temperature of the choosen kettle (ID) (look at: TFT_Kettle_ID in parameters) from distance.
+In the digit mode you can watch the current temperature and target temperature of the choosen kettle (ID) from the distance (look at: TFT_Kettle_ID in parameters).
 When the current-temperature is close to the target-temperature (<2°C or °F) then the digits turn red.
 So you can change the target-temperature and the coulour changes.
-Is the target-temperature = 0.00°C or °F then the current-temperature stays white.
-Made that because white is better readable from distance and sometimes no target-temperature is choosen.
+Is the target-temperature = 0.00°C or °F the current-temperature stays white.
+Made that because white is better readable from distance and sometimes no target-temperature is choosen or needed.

 ## Parameter